xarunoba/env-struct/README.md

 ```

 **Key Points:**
+- `.key` is the environment variable name, can be omitted to use the field name
+- `.parser` is the custom parser function, can be a validator or a full custom parser
 - Use `validator()` when you want default parsing + validation
 - Use custom parsers for complex parsing that doesn't follow default rules
 - All custom parsers use the signature: `fn(raw: []const u8, allocator: Allocator) !T`